 What types of data are appropriate for my enterprise Box account?

-Important: Box at IU is designed as a flexible storage service and collaboration tool, but is not acceptable for any institutional data classified as "restricted" (e.g., birthdate, ethnicity, marital status, benefits enrollment, grades) or "critical" (e.g., SSN or driver's license number, banking/student loan information, password/PIN, credit card number).
+Important: Box at IU is designed as a flexible collaboration and storage service tool, but is not acceptable for any institutional data classified as "restricted" (e.g., birthdate, ethnicity, marital status, benefits enrollment, grades) or "critical" (e.g., SSN or driver's license number, banking/student loan information, password/PIN, credit card number).
 Some types of education records are protected by privacy law; for examples of what is appropriate with education record data, see the possible use cases outlined in What kinds of tasks can I accomplish with my enterprise Box account?

 The service is appropriate for personal files and institutional information classified as public or university-internal.
 For a more complete list, see Classifications of Institutional Data.
 Also, see What is sensitive data, and how is it protected by law?